-Netherlands will be 'as good as France' - Ogbene
+Dutch will be 'as good as France' - Ireland's Ogbene

 "I think they [Netherlands] will be as good [as France].
 We'll take nothing for granted," said Luton winger Ogbene.

-Three points against the Netherlands would see Ireland draw level on six points with theirs guests and Greece, albeit the Dutch would have a game in hand.
+Three points against the Netherlands would see Ireland draw level on six points with their guests and Greece, albeit the Dutch would have a game in hand.

 Group favourites France are all but qualified with five wins from five and no goals conceded.